DGHI-CGHI/climate-global-health-core/code/era5/README.md

 # ERA5 Public S3 → Parallel Download → Regional NetCDF Subsetter

+This script lets you grab hourly weather data from a public archive and save just the parts you care about.
+You choose a month and a few map regions (like Southeast U.S. or Africa).
+The script downloads the needed files, then cuts them down to your regions so they’re smaller and easier to use.
+For some variables that are stored as “running totals,” it also converts them into hourly amounts so they’re ready for charts, maps, or analysis.

+## Details
 This tool inventories the **NCAR public ERA5** archive on AWS S3, downloads monthly NetCDF files in **parallel**, and writes per-region **subset NetCDFs**.
 Accumulated forecast variables (e.g., SSRD, RO) are converted to **hourly rates**.

 * Source bucket: `s3://nsf-ncar-era5` (anonymous; no requester-pays)